 Beginning Sept.
 10, 2013, the CBP annually calls for data from federal facilities using a template we provided: "Federal Facilities Reporting Data Template WV_06122014.xlsx."
 If WVDEP receives data from the federal facilities, WVDEP will report the BMPs through NEIEN as appropriate.
-It is assumed these facilities are not already reporting BMPs to NEIEN and the CBWM (per Matt Johnston email, 10/21/13).
+It is assumed these facilities are not already reporting BMPs to Scenario Builder and the CBWM (per Matt Johnston email, 10/21/13).
 If they do not provide data to us separately, we will still capture some stormwater management information from any projects one acre or greater, for which they would have had to seek WVDEP's Construction Stormwater Permit.

-To seek data on developed lands BMPs that might have been missed by other databases, e.g., disturbance less than one acre, WVDEP staff mails/emails an urban/suburban BMP worksheet to each of 8 counties and 21 incorporated municipalities, except Berkeley County and the City of Martinsburg (both MS4 permittees).
+To seek data on developed lands BMPs that might have been missed by other databases, e.g., disturbance less than one acre, WVDEP staff mails an urban/suburban BMP worksheet to each of 8 counties and 21 incorporated municipalities, except Berkeley County and the City of Martinsburg (both MS4 permittees).
 This worksheet is provided as Appendix A. We also use the annual reports from the MS4s to extract data.
 The MS4 permit requires permittees to inventory and track stormwater management practices deployed at new development and redevelopment projects; additional restoration practices, e.g. tree planting, may also be included.

-For many of the agriculture BMPs, we receive data known as the "Aggregated NRCS and FSA data for Annual Progress Reporting" in October or November from Olivia Devereux.
+For many of the agriculture BMPs, we receive data known as the "Aggregated NRCS and FSA data for Annual Progress Reporting" in November from Olivia Devereux.
 Details about its source and aggregation principles are provided in Appendix B. We share this dataset with representatives from the agriculture agencies and work out problems it raises, if any.
 Additional data is from the WVCA's Agricultural Enhancement Program (AgEP), which supports West Virginia's agriculture community through implementation of cost-share practices to reduce soil erosion, providing alternative water for livestock and improving the productivity of agriculture acres.
 The program is administered by the 14 West Virginia Conservation Districts with assistance from the West Virginia Conservation Agency.
 Supported practices are determined by each Conservation District to address local resource concerns.
 Through the program, financial and technical assistance is offered as incentives to implement BMPs.
+In the 2014 progress year, over 250 participants were paid in the Eastern Panhandle and Potomac Valley Conservation Districts.
+One of the most popular practices in the Eastern Panhandle and Potomac Valley is the cost-share for cover crops.